 - You create high quality product data.

-You also know that these attributes also apply to Nikon, Pentax, Olympus, and the rest of the gang.
-So, what you do is apply this attribute template not only to Canon, and not only to other manufacturers, but to the whole category (digital cameras), of which Canon is only a subgroup.
-Then, you set the attributes to the highest level, and have the subgroups inherit them.
+Another usage: if you sell cameras, you know that the same attributes apply to Nikon, Pentax, Olympus, and many other brands.
+So, what you should do is apply a high-level attribute structure template not only to Canon, and not only to other manufacturers, but to the entire product category (digital cameras), of which Canon is only a subcategory.
+Then, you set the attributes to the highest level, and have the subcategories inherit them.

 Furthermore, for some products it makes sense that the CLA values are mandatory or even locked.